EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### External Voltage via Processor ADC<!--! {#menu_walk_processor_analog} -->

-The Arduino pin controlling power on/off, the analog data pin on the processor, and the multiplier for a voltage dividor are required for the sensor constructor.
+The Arduino pin controlling power on/off, the analog data pin on the processor, and the multiplier for a voltage divider are required for the sensor constructor.
 If your processor operating voltage is not correctly in KnownProcessors.h, you must input it is the fourth argument; otherwise you can enter `OPERATING_VOLTAGE` for the voltage defined in KnownProcessors.h.
 The number of measurements to average, if more than one is desired, goes as the fifth argument.